sallyamoore/C3-PyVideoAPI/README.md

 - Retrieve a subset of movies
   - Given any sort column, return a specified number of movie records, offset by page number
     - E.g., /movies/title?limit=10&page=2 will return the second page of 10 records per page.
+- Look a movie up by title to see
+  - it's synopsis
+  - release date
+  - and inventory total
+- Know if a movie has any inventory available to rent

   _Time Permitting:_
   - Given a movie's `title`...